clock menu more-arrow

 Despite wasting a lead against the league leaders, United held firm with 10 men

 It’s been quite the disappointing season for D.C.
 United, who came into the year hoping to build upon the late season success from 2016.
-Instead, poor form from several key players and untimely injuries have it looking like United is going to miss the playoffs.
+Instead, poor form from several key players, injuries, and such, have piled up, and it looks like United will eventually miss the playoffs.
 Saturday night’s 1-1 draw wasn’t the result United needed against Toronto FC, and it might have hurt even more considering that Kofi Opare had given the Black-and-Red an early lead.

 But after seeing Lloyd Sam sent off to end the first half, United managed a coherent second half.
-An unfortunate own goal ruined any chance of United picking up three points, but United dug in, and one of the worst defenses in the league kept one of the best offenses in the league without a shot on goal in the second half.
+An unfortunate own goal ruined any chance of United picking up three points, but United dug in, and one of the worst defenses in the league kept one of the best offenses in the league without a shot on goal in the second half, despite the numerical advantage on the field.

 “It was a group performance, it really was across the board,” head coach Ben Olsen said in his post game press conference.
 “And that’s what it takes to get any type of points in this league.
 Especially the way we do it, the way we’re built.”